Get the Marcus mobile banking app

 Surprisingly, the most common use for a personal loan is debt consolidation.

-Debt consolidation is the process of combining your multiple outstanding debts into a single new debt.
-When you use a personal loan to consolidate your debt, you are essentially taking out and using the new loan to pay off your existing debt.
+Debt consolidation is the process of combining multiple outstanding debts into a single new debt.
+When you use a personal loan to consolidate debt, you are essentially taking out and using the new loan to pay off your existing debt.

 There’s a reason loans have been around for so long - they can be helpful in a variety of situations, benefiting both the borrower and the lender.